Filing an Appeal in Pennsylvania

 Contact a Dedicated Criminal Defense Lawyer Today

 A judicial error, prosecutorial misconduct, or a perjured witness can have life changing consequences for defendants, which could include an extended prison sentence, probation, and hefty fines.
-If you or a loved one were recently convicted of a crime in Pennsylvania, please contact The Law Offices of Michael T. Van Der Veen by calling 215-546-1000 and we will help you set up a free consultation with an experienced criminal defense attorney who can help explain the appeals process.
+If you or a loved one were recently convicted of a crime in Pennsylvania, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-546-1000 and we will help you set up a free consultation with an experienced criminal defense attorney who can help explain the appeals process.